 What This Means If You Are Marketing a Course Right Now

-That is the structural advantage the course model cannot replicate — regardless of how well it is marketed.
+That is the structural advantage the course model cannot replicate β regardless of how well it is marketed.
 This exemplifies how to effectively monetize expertise and scale coaching without burnout by focusing on high completion rate programs.
+Start with marketing an online course alternative and the rest of the growth follows naturally.

 The Business Case: Why the Numbers Do Not Favor Courses